guide

 Switching information

-All suppliers – including OVO – must remind you that you can switch, along with advice on how to do it.
+All energy suppliers, including OVO, must remind you that you can switch, and give you advice on how to do it

 What’s not included on your energy bill?